-She tried her very best to make the right choicesand I greatly appreciated, but I also know she made a difficult decision to place me for adoption and wanting more for me than she knew she able to provide at that time.
+She tried her very best to make the right choices and I greatly appreciated them, but I also know she made a difficult decision to place me for adoption and wanting more for me than she was able to provide at that time.

 Everyone's stay at the home can be different according to their own situation but many have walked thru their doors over the years and want to know their answers whether Birth Parent or Adoptees.

 A lot of Birth Mothers wonder what happened to the child they placed, the scar of losing your child never goes away, birthdays can be depression, looking in the eyes of other children/adults trying to find something that fits into your memory.

 Many Adoptees want to know their heritage, medical history, and may have questions to fulfill their lives